MauroDiNuzzo/slp/readme.md

 visit(X,Y) :- friend(X),friend(Y),not(X==Y),true(0.25).

-meetup :- visit(X,Z),visit(Y,Z),not(X==Y).
+meetup :- visit(X,Z),visit(Y,Z),not(X==Y),not(visit(Z,_Anyone)).

 :- sample(meetup,Probability).
-   Probability = 0.375
+   Probability = 0.21
 ```

 ### Example 3

 Natural language:

 > *There are three friends: a, b, and c.
 Each of them is independently plannning to visit each of the other two friends with a certain probability, or otherwise stay home.
-Since the probability that the three friends meet all together is 37.5%, what is the probability that each of them visit one of the others?*
+Since the probability that the three friends meet all together is 21%, what is the probability that each of them visit one of the others?*

 Prolog: